boostorg/hana/README.md

 you are done.

 The library relies on a full-featured C++14 compiler and standard library, but nothing else is required.
-As of February 2015, the only compiler known to compile the full test suite is Clang (trunk) with libc++ (trunk too).
+As of April 2015, the only compiler known to compile the full test suite is Clang >= 3.5.0 with a recent libc++.
+The code is tested on OS X and Linux.
+Work on a GCC port is currently underway.
+The goal is to support GCC 5 when it is released, and perhaps GCC 4.9 by providing a version of Hana with reduced functionality.
-However, the library is __completely functional with Clang 3.5__, except for a couple of adapters for the standard library and Boost.Fusion.
-Also, work on a GCC 4.9 port with reduced functionality is currently underway on the `redux` branch, but it is not in a working state right now.

 ## Documentation